Safety 📅 2026-03-29 ⏱ 11 min read

 Unveil (unvl.app)

-Photos are deleted after search — never stored.
-Case files let you organize evidence and create shareable links for friends, family, or authorities if needed.
+Photos are deleted after search rather than kept as a retained face index.
+Case files let you organize evidence and create shareable results when you need to review or document what you found.

 PimEyes